bruehldev/JPROWebUI/README.md

-# Cloud deployment without microservices
+# Cloud deployment with microservices

 This project is forked from https://github.com/JPro-one/HelloJPro